 Yes.
 Sort of.

-We have different weights, single grade, multi-grade, mineral, semi-synthetic, full synthetic, cold weight, hot weight, diesel specific, motorcycle specific, ‘classic’ and race oils.
+As well as specific motorcycle oils we have different weights, single grade, multi-grade, mineral oils, semi-synthetic, fully synthetic, cold weight, hot weight, diesel specific, 2 stroke specific, classic bike and classic car specific and then there’s all the various race oils.
 (Speaking of classic, who remembers the unique smell of Castrol R?).

 To answer the question of difference, or lack thereof, imagine this: you’re on a haul with your bike, and for whatever reason, it has dumped the contents of the sump, there is no oil whatsoever circulating in the engine.
 Yet a super helpful person comes along and tells you that he has 5 litres of ‘diesel special’ in his boot, and did you want it?